 I’m Gonna Get Close to You \ Dalbello (1984) – Back to Canada and the hit single from Lisa Dal Bello, whose powerful voice had driven several R&B albums since she was a teenager.
 However it was the album whomanfoursays, recorded for the first time under a version of her surname, that brought her success with a more stark and alternative sound.
 While she would continue to work in Toronto and Los Angeles, the success of this song in Canada relegated her to a one-hit wonder.
 Like Nena, even amongst the more fleeting successes women were showing up more and more.
 Another such artist in Canada that comes to mind is Sherry Kean, who had a fantastic hit song, “I Want You Back,” also in 1984, and Jane Child, who had a hit, “Don’t Wanna Fall in Love,” in 1989 .

-Symmetry (The Way Things Have to Be) \ Jane Siberry (1984) [not available Spotify] – Another Canadian songstress that broke out in 1984 was Jane Siberry, who had released a low selling album in 1981 but broke big in Canada with the second album, No Borders Here.
+Symmetry (The Way Things Have to Be) \ Jane Siberry (1984) (YouTube only) – Another Canadian songstress that broke out in 1984 was Jane Siberry, who had released a low selling album in 1981 but broke big in Canada with the second album, No Borders Here.
 Her first successful single was “Mimi On the Beach” followed by “Symmetry.”
 She followed this success with several more successful albums and singles over the next ten years before fading.
 Always a little different, her quirky pop music drew fans across a broad spectrum.
-She was also one of several solo female artists to breakout in Canada in the ‘80s, with other genres featuring the likes of Alannah Myles, Mitsou, Luba, kd Lang, Lee Aaron, and Sarah McLachlan.
+She was also one of several solo female artists to breakout in Canada in the ‘80s, with other genres featuring the likes of Alannah Myles, Mitsou, Luba, and Lee Aaron.

 Hang on to Your Love \ Sade (1984) - I’ll accept that Sade Adu doesn’t belong on a list of modern rock singers, but there was something about her look, her sound, and general crossover appeal that brought her into favour with fans of alternative genres.
 Exotic, alluring, beautiful, and talented with an incredibly sensuous and enticing voice, she immediately rose to a high level of success with her band and their first album, Diamond Life, led by the song “Smooth Operator.”
 “Hang on to Your Love” was another stellar but less successful song on the album.
 She followed that with the album Promise and the hit, “The Sweetest Taboo,” and Sade became an unlikely sensation.
 Her style of R&B, jazz, and pop combined with her Nigerian heritage set her apart from her peers in these genres.
 Though she didn’t chart or get much airplay on alternative stations, I know more than a few people raised on punk and new wave that were big fans of Sade.
 You can’t talk about female singers in the ‘80s without including this accomplished singer.